IIvanov21/Computer-Specs-Software/README.md

    * Production testing - attempts to discover and triage user-reported defects as quickly as possible.
 The plan below follows test that will be perfomed when the full functionality for my CRUD application is implemented.
 As more functions were implemented I have gradually added multiple tests:
 <img src="https://github.com/IIvanov21/Computer-Specs-Software/blob/main/images/TestAnalysis.png" alt="Test Analysis"/>
+When designing the test cases it helped me outline problems in my code which I had to adjust or simply implement new check that will prevent the overwriting and duplication of data.
+Such a feature is especially the build name.
+Allowing the build name to be unique will prevent the user creating duplication and getting the wrong information stored into the database.
 ### Continuous Integration